Feature request #2974

-#1 Updated by Martin Dobias over 9 years ago
+#1 Updated by Martin Dobias almost 10 years ago

 I disagree with the second suggestion: allowing the syntax "Field = NULL" would not be correct.
 We are trying to keep the functionality as close to SQL standard as possible.
 SQL uses three-valued logic (true, false, unknown) and all predicates like "x = NULL" return unknown.
 Select command returns only rows where predicate evaluates to true.
 Therefore "select * from Table WHERE x = NULL" will always return zero rows.
 Test for NULL can be done only by using "x IS NULL".

 If the user wants to search for NULL rows, we could allow him to enter "NULL" as a search text and generate the query as "x IS NULL".